sebsquire/Automated-Video-Filtering-YOLOv2/README.md

 Sample videos contain (once merged) one false positive, two true negatives, and two true positives for illustration of each.
 The cost of false negatives was deemed to be much higher than false positives so pixel values for vehicle detection are adjusted such as to effectively remove the possibility of false negatives.
 Instructions for real time object recognition for individual videos are included in RealTimeVidDetect.

-Results: Number of videos to be manually inspected decreased by ~98%.
+Results: Number of videos to be manually inspected decreased by ~98.5%.
 This is composed of a ~90% decrease through merging consecutive videos and subsequent ~85% decrease through retaining only videos containing vehicles in positions indicating possible business traffic.
 Hence, ~50 videos must be manually inspected per day, of which around half contain business traffic.

-FYI: The council and my friend finally agreed 25 videos (~13 visits) per day did not constitute unreasonable home run business traffic and he ceased pursuing the case.
+FYI: The council sought and gained assurances from the neighbour on levels of traffic and he ceased pursuing the case.

 Why YOLOv2?
 YOLO (https://arxiv.org/abs/1506.02640) is an effective and quick, state-of-the-art, real-time object detection system capable - most applicable given the volume of video to be processed.